Chapter 13:

 “Henry!”

-A leather-winged beast swooped, talons closing around Henry’s torso, wrenched him skyward.
+A leather-winged beast swooped in, talons closed around Henry’s torso and wrenched him skyward.
 For an instant Tayo’s memory flashed—he remembered Guy falling off his pegasus, both burning—but he shook it off, nocked an arrow, and loosed.
-The shaft thudded into the creature’s leg; with a screech it released Henry, who crashed through branches and hit the ground hard.
+It pierced into the creature’s leg; with a screech it released Henry, who crashed through branches and hit the ground hard.
 “Not this time”, Tayo muttered, determined not to have a repeat of the past.

 Goblins burst from the underbrush; wrinkled skin covered with mud.
-Naori’s mare reared and began chasing some of the goblins away, separating from the main group.
-Arrows hissed from the canopy; Tayo’s horse screamed, toppled.
-He rolled clear, firing until his quiver lay empty corpses at his feet.
+Naori’s mare reared and he began chasing some of the goblins away, separating from the main group.
+Arrows hissed from the canopy; Tayo’s horse neighed and toppled over.
+He rolled clear, firing, until his quiver lay empty, corpses at his feet.

 Henry staggered upright, sword half-drawn.
 A grotesque bird raked Tayo’s arm, tried to snatch his bow.
 He stabbed it with an arrow laying on the floor.
-Ahead, a goblin had knocked Henry out and had carried him over its shoulder and sprinted.
-One last arrow—Tayo’s final hope—drove between its shoulders.
-The goblin fell, but new terror advanced: an armored beast-man astride a horse the color of wet clay.
+Ahead, a goblin knocked Henry out and carried him over its shoulder and sprinted.
+One last arrow—Tayo’s final hope—he threw it like a spear towards the goblin, it hit.
+The goblin fell, but new terror advanced: an armored beast-man astride a horse.

 Above, the bat creature dived again, claws snagging Henry’s limp form.
-Tayo snatched a blood-smeared arrow, set, breathed, released.
+Tayo snatched a blood-smeared arrow, set, breathed, released, it hit.
 The monster lurched, losing altitude yet stubbornly flapping deeper into the gloom.

 The armored rider bore down.
-At the last second an unseen missile punched through the mount’s skull; horse and rider tumbled.
-A translucent silhouette materialized, blade flashing—one swipe, the beast-man’s throat spurted black, and the figure resolved into Hiro, hood of an invisibility cloak sliding back from her face.
+At the last second an arrow punched through the mount’s skull; horse and rider tumbled.
+A translucent silhouette materialized, blade flashing—one swipe, the beast-man’s throat spurted black, and the figure resolved into Hiro, the hood of an invisibility cloak sliding back from her face.

 Without words she and Tayo fell into rhythm: he picked off shrieking birds; she danced through goblins, vanishing, reappearing, each reemergence another corpse.
 When a goblin lunged at her exposed side Tayo was there, driving an arrowhead under its jaw.

 The monster’s corpses withered to gray dust.
-A soft chime echoed—level-up resonance—and silence settled, broken only by their ragged breaths.
+A soft chime echoed—a level-up sound—and silence settled, broken only by their ragged breaths.

 Tayo lowered his bow.
 “What are you doing here?”